jasonlewis/basset/README.md

 });
 ~~~~

-The `Basset::inline()` method accepts a single parameter which will be the name of the container.
+The `Basset::inline()` method accepts a single parameter which will be the name of the container (similar to containers from the Asset class).
 Now in our layout view we can render the assets.
 We might want the inline CSS in our head and the inline JS at the bottom of our body.

 ~~~~
 ...